TWIML/TWIML-RAG/README.md

 4. getting your pinecone index set up (dimensions etc.)
     - you must create a pinecone account and note the variables referring to it (key and project environment), the setup script should do the rest for you such as create an index if one under the name you entered does not exist etc.
+    - IT DOES NOT CURRENTLY DO THE LOADING - TBD

 # App user features and interactivity
 *sections of the app, features for the user and how they might interact w. podcasts and learn ml etc. - to be written*